Facebook suspends Trump for 2 years, then will reassess

 “We love you.
 You’re very special,” Trump said to the rioters in the first post.
 In the second, he called them “great patriots” and told them to “remember this day forever.”

-Those comments violated Facebook’s rules against praising or supporting people engaged in violence, the board said, warranting the suspension.
-Specifically, the board cited Facebook’s rules against “dangerous individuals and organizations,” which prohibit anyone who proclaims a violent mission and bans posts that express support or praise of these people or groups.
+Those comments violated Facebook’s rules against praising or supporting people engaged in violence, the board said.
+Specifically, the board cited rules against “dangerous individuals and organizations” that prohibit anyone who proclaims a violent mission and ban posts that express support for those people or groups.

 The two-year suspension is effective from Jan.
 7, so Trump has 19 months to go.